Transport & Driving

 Coming from another country, driving in the UK can require some readjustment to guarantee your safety on the road.
 The United Kingdom is one of over 50 countries (not counting oversea territories) in the world where you drive on the left-hand side of the road.

 Road Infrastructure in the UK

 Driving in the UK’s larger cities — especially in the Greater London area — may test your patience.
-It is neither recommended nor necessary to drive in London, as the city has a comprehensive public transportation system.
+It is neither recommended nor necessary to drive in London as the city has a comprehensive public transportation system.

-In addition, a “Low Emission Zone” was also implemented for driving in the UK’s Greater London area in 2008.
-The LEZ requires everyone whose vehicle does not meet the strict emissions standards to pay when entering and driving around the marked area.
-Those vehicles which most often do not meet the low emissions standard are trucks, buses, coaches, and heavy diesel vehicles.
-In addition to the frequent traffic jams, this is another good reason to rather avoid London even if you otherwise enjoy driving in the UK.
+In addition, a low emission zone (LEZ) was also implemented in the Greater London area in 2008.
+The LEZ requires everyone whose vehicle does not meet the strict emissions standards to pay when entering and driving around the marked area; trucks, buses, coaches, and heavy diesel vehicles don’t often meet the standard.

 The UK Highway Code

-- Seatbelts must be worn by all persons in the car at all times.
+- Seat belts must be worn by all persons in the car at all times.